ThePrimeagen/dev-prod-2/lessons/03-navigation/B-tmux.md

 * We want to navigate based on the results of FZF

 ### CODE TIME!!
-lets write this MF script (MF = Mother FZF) where we get a selected directory from fzf.
+Lets start this MF script (MF = Mother FZF):
+* get a selected directory from fzf.

 <br>
 <br>